-Challenge number Detail of challenge 1 Our assessments (GL CAT4) as well as internal subject assessments, as well as staff observations of students have shown that some, including some disadvantaged students, are experiencing greater gaps in their knowledge and skills as a result of school closures.
-In a selective school, with a large proportion of very high achieving students, this knowledge/ skills gap impacts negatively on student well-being and self- esteem.
+Challenge number Detail of challenge 1 Our assessments (GL CAT4) as well as internal subject assessments, as well as staff observations of students have shown that some, including some disadvantaged students, are experiencing gaps in their knowledge and skills.
+In a selective school, with a large proportion of very high achieving students, this knowledge/ skills gap impacts negatively on student well-being and self-esteem.
 Evidence in our Pastoral records supports this.

 2 Our conversations with students and families have highlighted the need for our disadvantaged students to be supported with enabling access to appropriate technology (to access online resources) and print resources.
 3 In order that all of our students are able to develop a range of valuable social skills, cultural capital and an enriched co-curricular experience, we recognise that our disadvantaged students need financial support, and encouragement, to access our internal activities and also external trips, residential visits and participation in the Duke of Edinburgh award which is extremely popular here at RHS.
-4 We have identified through conversations with students and their families the need for support with the cost of transport to school, to ensure that students are able to attend.
+4 The number of EAL students has grown across the school population and we have identified a need to offer greater literacy support for those students, to enable them to access and show higher order thinking skills of inference, detailed comprehension and sophisticated communication skills.
+A number of these students are also PP students